jdede/inet-showcases/docs/wireless/crosstalk/index.md

 -->

 The analog signal representation is implemented by the analog models in INET.
 INET has various analog signal representation model types.
 The two main types are **scalar** and **dimensional**.
-In a scalar representation, the signal is represented a power level that is constant in both frequency and time, and it has a center frequency and a bandwidth.
+In a scalar representation, the signal is represented by a power level that is constant in both frequency and time, and has a center frequency and a bandwidth.
 Two scalar transmissions can only interfere if the frequency and bandwidth of two transmission are exactly identical (partially overlapping signals cause an error.) <!--In most 802.11 simulation, scalar representation is adequate.
 TODO: is this needed?-->

 <img class="screen" src="scalar.png">

-In a dimensional representation, the signal can a power level that is not constant in time and frequency.
-The dimensional representation can accurately compute signal interference even in the case of signals that partially overlap in frequency and bandwidth.
-However, dimensional radio models require more processing power.
+In a dimensional representation, the signal can have a power level that is not constant in time and frequency.
+The dimensional representation can accurately model signal interference even in the case of signals that partially overlap in frequency and bandwidth.
+However, dimensional analog models require more processing power.

 <img class="screen" src="dimensional.png">

+TODO: radios and radiomediums and transmitters and all that have a scalar and a dimensional version

 ### Completely overlapping frequency bands

+TODO: the configurator for the certain simulation and about the scalar/dimensional models

+and results

 ### Independent frequency bands